zach-schrag/STAT315-HW-1-EX-2/README.md

 ```

 ## Step 3:
-Create a new jupyter notebook file and name the file with this pattern: \<your "secret STAT 315 ID">_test.ipynb
+Create a new jupyter notebook file and name the file with this pattern: \<your secret STAT 315 ID>_test.ipynb

-e.g. Norman_Lo_test.ipynb
+e.g. 927_test.ipynb   if your "secret STAT 315 ID" is 927

 In this jupyter notebook file, students need to type the following in a code block and write a short comment to describe the code.